Hong Kong police fire tear gas as protesters hurl petrol bombs

 China denies the charge of meddling in Hong Kong, which it says is an internal affair.
 It has denounced the protests and warned of the damage to the economy.

 China is eager to quell the unrest before the 70th anniversary of the founding of the People’s Republic of China on Oct.
-1 but protesters vandalized a long red banner celebrating the event to cheers from the crowd.
+1 but protesters vandalised a long red banner celebrating the event to cheers from the crowd.

 Beijing has also accused foreign powers, particularly the United States and Britain, of fomenting the demonstrations and warned against foreign interference.